COOPER MOUNTAIN ELEMENTARY SCHOOL

 As you enter the parking lot, never block the driveway that allows the bus to enter the parking lot.

-- Stay in the right half of the car lane.
+- Form one line and stay in the car lane.

 - Observe the stop sign, give the bus right of way, and follow staff member’s directions.